 - PCup, a former Tunnelbear user, switched over to ExpressVPN11 and experienced an instant and big boost in speeds.
 This very much mirrors our own testing and experience with ExpressVPN where they clocked in at #1 when it came to speed performance.

 - Scrybatog, on the other hand, had a different experience12 with the award winning *cough, our award, cough* VPN Provider.
 In a /r/Piracy reddit topic he commented that he has had major headaches connection to the ExpressVPN app with different phones.
 Many other redditors were quick to respond and both provide advice as well as defend and give their own 2 cents on ExpressVPN.
 While UniqueUsername31 was surprised to hear of any issues and thought the app was great and worked fine for him, ieswideopen mentioned he had used the service for over 4 years across 7 devices without any issue at all!

 My advice to Scrybatog?
 Head over to ExpressVPN’s website and make use of their 24/7 live chat.
 I can safely say they will be quick to solve any issue you may have – hence the reason of high price tag.

 When it came to ExpressVPN, things looked much more coherent in the technosphere.
 ExpressVPN is universally acclaimed and often ranked among the top of VPN lists.

-In the same AndroidAuthority10 article, they praised ExpressVPN by placing them at the #1 position.
-According to them, ExpressVPN one of the most brands in the VPN industry (We agree, by the way!).
-They continue to talk about the super fast and awesome security the company provides its customers.
-They went on to try the app yourself and taking advantage of their 30 Day Money Back Guarantee!
+- In the same AndroidAuthority10 article, they praised ExpressVPN by placing them at the #1 position.
+According to them, ExpressVPN comes with best usability.
+They talk about the super fast and awesome security the company provides its customers.
+They went on to try the app yourself and taking advantage of their 30 Day Money Back Guarantee.